munificent/craftinginterpreters/book/scanning.md

 most characters wins*.

 That rule states that if we can match `orchid` as an identifier and `or` as a keyword, then the former wins.
-This is also why we tacitly assumed previously that `<=` should be scanned as a single `<=` token and not `<` followed by `=`.
+This is also why we tacitly assumed, previously, that `<=` should be scanned as a single `<=` token and not `<` followed by `=`.

 <aside name="maximal">